 Designer shall mean a registered professional who is permitted to prepare plans and studies required by this article.

-Detention structure shall mean a permanent stormwater management structure whose primary purpose is to temporarily store stormwater runoff and release the stored runoff at controlled rates.
+Detention structure shall mean a permanent SCM whose primary purpose is to temporarily store stormwater runoff and release the stored runoff at controlled rates.